v-pun215/Argon/README.md

 # Argon Binary Releases

-This branch contains **prebuilt binaries** for the Argon Minecraft Launcher — intended for end-users who just want to install and run Argon without building from source.
+This branch contains **prebuilt binaries** for the Argon, intended for use by the installers of Argon.

 > ✅ This branch is separate from `main`, which contains the actual source code.